Canon 5D Mark III vs M100

-The Canon EOS 5D Mark III and the Canon EOS M100 are two digital cameras that were officially introduced, respectively, in March 2012 and August 2017.
+The Canon EOS 5D Mark III and the Canon EOS M100 are two digital cameras that were announced, respectively, in March 2012 and August 2017.
 The 5D Mark III is a DSLR, while the M100 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (5D Mark III) and an APS-C sensor.
-The 5D Mark III has a resolution of 22.1 megapixel, whereas the M100 provides 24 MP.
+The cameras are based on a full frame (5D Mark III) and an APS-C (M100) sensor.
+The 5D Mark III has a resolution of 22.1 megapixels, whereas the M100 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is considerably smaller (59 percent) than the Canon 5D Mark III.
 Moreover, the M100 is substantially lighter (68 percent) than the 5D Mark III.
 It is worth mentioning in this context that the 5D Mark III is splash and dust resistant, while the M100 does not feature any corresponding weather-sealing.